 Where landlords consider ending a tenancy early we advise that they should agree to release tenants from the tenancy once replacement tenants have been found.
 In this case the early departing tenants pay any extra costs their landlord may face and the rent to the day before the new tenants start, i.e. making sure the landlord is no worse off than they would have been if the tenancy lasted the full term.

 Once notice has been served (i.e. either you have told us you want to leave or your landlord has told you they want you to leave) we will write to confirm the notice and the date of the last day of your tenancy.
 You will need to make sure you vacate the property on or before this date.

 We will arrange a check-out meeting, usually on the last day of your tenancy.

-See our section on ‘What will I need to do before check-out’.
+See our section below – ‘What will I need to do before check-out’.

 We would also need to consider the impact on any people who had agreed to move into the property, who may be homeless as a result of your change of mind.

 Therefore, if you can, let us know as soon as possible, so we can agree with your landlord what they want to do.

 It is important to allow enough time to ensure the property is returned in a condition which is no worse than that shown on the inventory, other than allowing for reasonable wear and tear.

 Essentially if something can be cleaned off, it is not wear and tear.

-Our tenancy agreements require that the carpets are professionally cleaned at the end of your tenancy and that the property is at least as clean as shown on the inventory from the start of the tenancy.
+Our tenancy agreements require that the carpets are cleaned to a professional standard at the end of your tenancy and that the property is at least as clean as shown on the inventory from the start of the tenancy.